elastacloud/Livy.NET/README.md

-# Livy API
+# Livy SDK
-A C# API facilitate access to Livy and HDInsight (Spark).
+A C# SDK facilitate access to Livy and HDInsight (Spark).

 See [Livy.io](http://livy.io/) for project home page where [API documentation](https://github.com/cloudera/livy#rest-api) can be found.